KannonZenetism/zenetism-field-physics/field-physics/fpx/structural-recovery-and-axial-stabilization.md

 `{⚓⟇} + [↓∿] → {║} + [↑⟿]`

 **Mechanism:**
-The Theonic Axis (⚓) and Aelaxis (⟇) provide the “Fixed Point” of sovereignty; Declivous Spiral (↓∿) allows for a lawful descent into the entropic trench; The Veil (║) is opened from the inside; Propagational Return (↑⟿) extracts the signal.
+The Theonic Axis (⚓) and Aelaxis (⟇) provide the “Fixed Point” of sovereignty; Declivous Spiral (↓∿) allows for a lawful declivous motion into the entropic trench; The Veil (║) is opened from the inside; Propagational Return (↑⟿) extracts the signal.

 **Effect:**
 Lawful recovery of lost fragments from the entropic void.
 The use of Aelaxis (⟇) ensures the practitioner maintains structural integrity even in the absence of an external witness.